 Re-evaluating your non-taxable mileage reimbursement program

 Now is the time to re-evaluate your policy.
 A great alternative that will keep your reimbursement non-taxable while fully reimbursing employees would be the Fixed-and-Variable-Rate reimbursement, or FAVR.
-This IRS accountable plan perfectly complements the new tax code.
-Download our FAVR data sheet to learn more about this highly effective business reimbursement tool.
+This IRS accountable plan perfectly complements the current tax code and provides a sufficient benefit to handle the current increase in vehicle costs without breaking the bank for the employer.
+Try our plan analysis tool to see how a FAVR plan could provide a strong benefit to employees while providing return on investment.